Basics of AUD

 Why is there a link between PTSD and drinking?
 Many people with PTSD may turn to alcohol as a way to cope with their PTSD symptoms.
 People with PTSD might also use alcohol as a means to avoid negative thoughts and emotions, using alcohol as a way to disassociate and numb themselves.

 In the short term, alcohol might help with some common PTSD symptoms, like difficulties relaxing and trouble falling asleep.
 But in the long term, it can lead to some worrisome outcomes.
 People with PTSD might turn to alcohol to help self-medicate their condition, but generally, PTSD and alcohol make a dangerous combination.
-Research finds that PTSD and drinking can lead to worse PTSD symptoms, relationship difficulties, other mental health issues, violence, and even suicide or death.3
+Research finds that PTSD and drinking can lead to worse PTSD symptoms, relationship difficulties, other mental health issues, violence, and even suicide or death.

 PTSD Alcohol Statistics

 It’s common for people to increase their drinking after experiencing a traumatic event.
-Research has found that anywhere from 28 to 85 percent of people with PTSD will also experience alcohol use disorder (AUD) at some point, with the higher end of estimates coming from veterans seeking medical treatment.4
+Research has found that anywhere from 28 to 85 percent of people with PTSD will also experience alcohol use disorder (AUD) at some point, with the higher end of estimates coming from veterans seeking medical treatment.Problem drinking tends to be more common after experiencing a traumatic event when the person also has other health problems.

 PTSD and Alcohol in Veterans

 Combat veterans are more likely to struggle with alcohol abuse, whether they have PTSD or not.
-Military service is associated with an increased risk of substance abuse disorder.6 Veterans might drink more as a means to connect socially with other veterans or as a way to cope with military trauma.
+Military service is associated with an increased risk of substance abuse disorder.
+Veterans might drink more as a means to connect socially with other veterans or as a way to cope with military trauma.

 PTSD and Alcohol Among Women